COMING: SUMMER 2018

 All projects are custom designed, hand-made, and glazed to order.

 My process combines contemporary fabrication techniques with historic ceramic processes, enabling me to balance precision in design with the beautiful subtleties of hand-made ceramics.
 Designs are digitally rendered to ensure detail and precision.
 Models and extruder dies are then resin-printed or laser cut.
 Art tiles and decorative inset tiles are then pressed by hand in molds cast from these models.
 Border tiles are extruded by hand through laser-cut dies, then cut to length.
 Tiles are carefully monitored as they dry.
 Adjustments made to reduce clay's tendency to warp.
-They're evaluated individually for quality and consistency at least three time––before their first firing, then again during the glazing process, and for a third time after the glaze firing.
+They're evaluated individually for quality and consistency at least three times––before their first firing, then again during the glazing process, and for a third time after the glaze firing.
 Subtle variations in glaze are a desired result of glazing tiles by hand.
 These subtleties enhance the depth and character of each project.

 MFA Thesis Exhibition, 2012